skagankose/skagankose.github.io/README.md

-# skagankose.github.io
+# tbs_spring_2017
-Website for one of my recent projects
+Project for the class Technology Based Startups